Maritime fur trade: American methods and strategies

 Another side trade was smuggling along the Pacific coast of the Spanish Empire, where foreign trade was prohibited by Spanish law.
 This trade peaked in the 1810s, then faded in the 1820s.
 Traders concentrated on Alta California, which produced a surplus of grain, beef, tallow, and hides, but was chronically short of manufactured goods.
 American ships brought goods to the missions of Alta California in exchange for grain, beef, and Californian sea otter skins.
 The grain, beef, and other provisions were taken to Sitka, which was perennially short of foods supplies.
 After Mexico gained independence in 1821 the American trade with Alta California continued in a slightly modified form.
 American traders brought mostly clothing, cottons, silks, lace, cutlery, alcohol, and sugar, which were traded for hides and tallow at a profit generally between 200% and 300%.
 The California Hide Trade became a major industry in its own right.
 By the 1830s, however, the missions of Alta California had been secularized by Mexican authorities and deserted by Indian labourers.
 The trade slid into unprofitability.
 The decline of the American trade with Alta California left just one significant alternative to the ever-dwindling sea otter trade—the provisioning of the settlements of Russian America, which lasted until the Americans abandoned the North West Coast altogether in the early 1840s.
 From the first decade of the 19th century until 1841 American ships visited Sitka regularly, trading provisions, textiles, and liquor for fur seal skins, timber, and fish.
 This trade was usually highly profitable for the Americans and the Russian settlements depended on it.
-Thus when Tsar Nicholas I issued the ukase of 1821, banning foreign trade north of the 51st parallel, the Russian colonies in America were forced to ignore the ban and engage in smuggling.
+Thus when Emperor Nicholas I issued the ukase of 1821, banning foreign trade north of the 51st parallel, the Russian colonies in America were forced to ignore the ban and engage in smuggling.

 On the Northwest Coast itself the fur trade was supplemented with slave trading.
-The pre-existing indigenous slave trade was enlarged and expanded upon by fur traders, especially the American traders.
+The pre-existing Indigenous slave trade was enlarged and expanded upon by fur traders, especially the American traders.
 While working the coast for furs, traders would purchase slaves around the mouth of the Columbia River and in the Strait of Juan de Fuca, then sell or trade them on the northern coast.
 Few traders admitted to slaving, although some wrote about it in detail.
 Further information comes from sources such as reports by HBC officers.
 Aemelius Simpson of the Hudson's Bay Company wrote in 1828 that American traders on coast trafficked in slaves, "purchasing them at a cheap rate from one tribe and disposing of them to others at a very high profit."
 He concluded that the American traders made more money from selling slaves, rum, and gunpowder than they did from fur trading.